Anne Markey has over 20 years' experience of working as an architect at a senior level.

-Director of Cass Projects (a consultanty unit formerly known as ASD Projects) Anne Markey has over twenty years experience of working as an architect at senior level.
+Director of Cass Projects (a consultancy unit formerly known as ASD Projects), Anne Markey has over 20 years' experience of working as an architect at a senior level.

 Projects for which Anne has been responsible for the delivery of at Cass Projects have ranged from small-scale prototypes to large-scale master planning projects.

 The projects include education buildings such as Kingsmead Primary School in Hackney, a New School of Architecture and Conference Centre in Cuba and community projects such as external landscaping for Hampstead Theatre.

 Anne is also a director of Phelan Architects, a practice she founded in 2009 with her late husband Brendan Phelan.

 Current projects include a new church in the Isle of Dogs, library and student accommodation for a college in Cambridge and a number of UK and international racecourses.

 Anne is a member of the Royal Institute of British Architects (RIBA) and sits on the RIBA Continuing Professional Development (CPD) Advisory Board and is a Liveryman of the Worshipful Company of Chartered Architects.

 Anne is a non-executive board member and Design Champion of Catalyst Group, one of the leading housing associations within London and the South East.